YuxiaWu/YuxiaWu.github.io/_pages/about.md

 - **Conversational AI**: Task-oriented dialog system; Ontology expansion for conversational understanding
 - **Graph data mining**: Dynamic graph modeling; LLM for graphs

+> "The cradle rocks above an abyss, and common sense tells us that our existence is but a brief crack of light between two eternities of darkness." – "Speak, Memory" by *Vladimir Nabokov.*

 # 🔥 News